 The Dairy Industry is Australia's third largest rural industries and is located across the temperate and some subtropical areas of Australia.
-The industry has approximately 5700 dairy farmers producing over 9 billion litres of milk which is sold as fresh milk sales, milk powders, yogurts, butter and cheeses.
-The dairy industry directly employs approximately 42 600 people at dairy farms and dairy companies.
-Dr Davis Nation, Managing Director of Dairy Australia recently commented "the dairy industry dependency on skilled labour will require more than 800 new employees on dairy farms by 2023."
+The industry has approximately 5,700 dairy farmers producing over 9 billion litres of milk which is sold as fresh milk sales, milk powders, yogurts, butter and cheeses.
+The dairy industry directly employs approximately 42,600 people at dairy farms and dairy companies.
+Dr Davis Nation, Managing Director of Dairy Australia, recently commented that "dairy industry dependency on skilled labour will require more than 800 new employees on dairy farms by 2023."
+136